 itk::CenteredRigid2DTransform implements a rigid transformation in 2D.
 The main difference between this transform and the itk::Euler2DTransform is that here we can specify an arbitrary center of rotation, while the Euler2DTransform always uses the origin of the coordinate system as the center of rotation.
 This distinction is quite important in image registration since ITK images usually have their origin in the corner of the image rather than the middle.
 Rotational mis-registrations usually exist, however, as rotations around the center of the image, or at least as rotations around a point in the middle of the anatomical structure captured by the image.
-Using gradient descent optimizers, it is almost imposible to solve non-origin rotations using a transform with origin rotations since the deep basin of the real solution is usually located across a high ridge in the topography of the cost function.
+Using gradient descent optimizers, it is almost impossible to solve non-origin rotations using a transform with origin rotations since the deep basin of the real solution is usually located across a high ridge in the topography of the cost function.

+Behavior Number of Parameter Restrictions

+Parameters Ordering

-Behavior Number of Parameters Parameter Ordering Restrictions Represents a 2D ro- tation around a user- provided center fol- lowed by a 2D trans- lation.
-5 The first parame- ter is the angle in radians.
-Second and third are the center of rota- tion coordinates and the last two parameters are the translation in each dimension.
-Only defined for two- dimensional input and output spaces.
+Represents a 2D ro- 5 The first parame- Only defined for twotation around a user- ter is the angle in dimensional input and

+provided center fol- radians.
+Second output spaces.

+lowed by a 2D trans- and third are the

+lation. center of rota-

+tion coordinates

+and the last two

+parameters are

+the translation in

+each dimension.